 Apply for a grantShow more

-Applications must be submitted using the online application form available at https://nrm.smartygrants.com.au/.
+Once a new grant round has been opened, applications must be submitted using the online application form available at https://dpird.smartygrants.com.au/ .
 Applications will not be accepted in any other format.
 SmartyGrants is the online grants management tool used by the State NRM Program.

 There are 2 grant programs with separate application forms.
 Please ensure that you choose the right program for your application:

 - For up to 3-year projects valued between $50,001 - $450,000